explaingit

 USE CASE 1

-Build a REST API that handles thousands of concurrent requests with minimal latency.
+Build a REST API in Go that handles many concurrent requests with low latency and minimal memory use.

 USE CASE 2